Gilbert Diendéré: Career

 On 22 September 2015, the RSP agreed to a deal with the regular military requiring all RSP troops to return to their base.
 On 23 September, Interim President Kafando was restored to office.
 Diendéré admitted that the coup had been a "waste of time and resources... and human lives were lost".
 A meeting between Diendéré and several West African leaders occurred after a ceremony celebrating Kafando's return.

 The government dissolved the RSP on 25 September 2015 and on 26 September froze the assets of Diendéré and others associated with the coup.
 After the army assaulted and captured the RSP's base, Diendéré fled to the Vatican embassy.
 The government assured the Vatican that Diendéré would not be killed, and he was turned over and taken into custody by the government on 1 October, escorted by former President Jean-Baptiste Ouédraogo.
 He was sentenced to 20 years in prison.

 In addition to facing prosecution for the coup, Diendéré was also charged with involvement in Sankara's death, along with Compaoré and 12 other people.
 In November 2021, he appeared in court to testify in which he denied taking part in the arrests in question.
-Closing arguments were expected to take place the last week of January 2022, but after the coup on 23 January, the trial was suspended and Diendéré was freed from prison, with supporters of junta claiming that the prosecution had been politically motivated.
+Closing arguments were expected to take place the last week of January 2022, but after the coup on 23 January, the trial was suspended and Diendéré was freed from prison by mutineers, with supporters of junta claiming that the prosecution had been politically motivated.

+In April 2022, the military tribunal of Ouagadougou again condemned Diendéré to a life sentence because of his role in the 1987 killing of Sankara.
+In September 2022, Diendéré was also condemned to serve a 20-year prison sentence, now for his complicity in the murder of syndicalist Dabo Boukary in 1990.